Shutter (photography): Diaphragm shutter

 Dial-set three-leaf Compur shutter, partially open.

 Entries in Cassell's Cyclopedia of Photography, 1911.
 The terminology diaphragm shutter has since fallen from common use.

 A diaphragm or leaf shutter (as distinct from the simple leaf shutter above) consists of a number of thin blades which briefly uncover the camera aperture to make the exposure.
 The blades slide over each other in a way which creates a circular aperture which enlarges as quickly as possible to uncover the whole lens, stays open for the required time, then closes in the same way.
 The larger the number of blades, the more accurately circular is the aperture.
 Flash synchronization is easily achieved with a pair of contacts that close when the shutter is fully open.

 Ideally the shutter opens instantaneously, remains open as long as required, and closes instantaneously.
 This is essentially the case at slower speeds, but as speeds approach their maximum the shutter is far from fully open for a significant part of the exposure time.
 Effectively the shutter acts as an additional aperture, and may cause an increased depth of field, undesirable if shallow focus is being used creatively.
 Or it may cause mechanical vignetting if the diaphragm is outside of the lens (like a focal plane shutter or apodization filter).

 The term diaphragm shutter has also been used to describe an optical stop with a slit, near the focal plane of a moving-film high-speed camera.

 A few types and makers of leaf shutters became very well known.
 The early Compound shutter had a pneumatic mechanism, with a piston sliding against air resistance in a cylinder.
 They were quieter at slow speeds than clockwork, but potentially very inaccurate.
 More accurate clockwork mechanisms then replaced the airbrake, and the German Compur, and the later Synchro-Compur, became virtually the standard quality shutter.
 Later the Japanese Copal shutter was widely adopted in quality equipment.
 The German Prontor and Japanese Seikosha shutters were also widely used.
 Up and Down with Compur: The development and photo-historical meaning of leaf shutters, by Klaus-Eckard Riess, translated by Robert "The Professor" Stoddard gives a detailed history and technical description of leaf shutters.
 The company Compur Monitor was still in business As of 2012, but made only gas detection systems.
 Leaf shutters under the Compur, Copal, and Seiko names are no longer manufactured.

+For large format cameras, the shutter sizes established by Compur and Compound became de facto size standards: